Lawhy/Multi-task-NMTransliteration/README.md

 # Multi-task-NMT
-The Pytorch-based implementation of the Multi-task Neural Machine Transliteration system initially built for the undegraduate thesis at University of Edinburgh.
+The Pytorch-based implementation of the Multi-task Neural Machine Transliteration system.

 ------------
 1. Requirements